General Strike 1926 – Submissions

 The 1926 Strike was a watershed moment in British labour relations.
 It wasn’t the first time that coordinated strike action hit a range of industries across the UK but it galvanised the government into creating a range of anti-Union laws in the Trade Disputes and Trade Unions Act 1927.
 This was eventually repealed by the Attlee government in 1946 but since 1979 many of its aims have been re-legislated.

-Submissions are sought for unpublished poems about the following topics:
+Submissions were sought for unpublished poems or song lyrics about the following topics: